virtualarchitectures/Literature_Review_Tools/README.md

 Scholarly github repository: https://github.com/scholarly-python-package/scholarly Scholarly documentation: https://scholarly.readthedocs.io/en/stable/

 **Warning:** Google Scholar can block your IP address when using Scholarly.
-To avoiding network issues it is highly advised to use a proxy server.
+These temporary bans can last for between 1 and 48 hours.
+To avoiding issues of this kind it is advised that you use a proxy server.
 Refer to the Scholarly GitHub page and documentation for further information.

+Be aware that the more people that use a specific proxy server to access Google Scholar, the more likely it will be for that server to be blocked when you try to use it.
+The `FreeProxies()` method has been tested but actually performed less well than using a VPN without a proxy.
+Similarly TOR exit points can also be flooded by too many users and blocked by Google.

+**Error Handling:** If you receive the message `Exception: Cannot fetch the page from Google Scholar` this means that you have been temporarily blocked by Google Scholar.
+This usually occurs because Google responded to the HTTP request from Scholarly with a CAPTCHA.
+These aren't currently handled by the library.
+Current workarounds involve the integration with Selenium which gives users the ability to solve the CAPTCHA: https://github.com/scholarly-python-package/scholarly/issues/131

 ### Dependencies